 However, when inflammation becomes chronic, it can cause many health problems, both now and in the future.

-It will make you more susceptible to some of the neurodegenerative diseases which are becoming epidemic among older people such as Alzheimer disease and Parkinson disease.
+Further more, it will make you more susceptible to some of the neurodegenerative diseases which are becoming epidemic.

 If you’re not too familiar with inflammation, and why it’s something that you should avoid, read: